837477/Homepage/README.md

-## Intro
+## SWMaestro 11 - BWAI

 BWAI is abbreviations of Bad Words Artificial Intelligence.

-It's for final presentation and demo functions.
+It is homepage source used in labelling, testing, and final presentation.

 ## Pages
 ```